richardwh1te/capacity/README.md

 # expanse
-a generic storage capacity sizer
+a platform agnostic sizer for storage capacity.